-Once you have synced the data, you can either use Mirrorlink through the USB cable or via Bluetooth.
+Once you have synced the data, you can either use Mirrorlink through the USB cable or via Bluetooth connection.
 Once connected to your car, you can’t use your mobile, preventing dangerous driving habits.
-On top of this, the interface is a simplified version of your smartphone’s interface, so it’s even easier to use.
+On top of this, the interface is a simplified version of your smartphone’s Android screen, so it’s even easier to use.

 You can use this system with any car or mobile that is Mirrorlink enabled.
 You will find the option in the connectivity section of your settings (for both cars and phones).
 If you already have an integration system, you will need to choose Mirrorlink in your settings.